Skip to content

 Highlight text in markdown with ==double equals== syntax.
 Platform support and HTML fallback.

-The quick answer: Wrap text in double equals signs — ==highlighted text== — to apply a yellow highlight background.
+The quick answer: Wrap text in double equals signs — ==highlighted text== — for a yellow background highlight.
+For platforms that don't support this syntax (like GitHub), use the HTML tag instead.

 Syntax